ketanSaxena/regex-creator/README.md

 ## Usage

-1. Enter your validation description in the provided text area.
+1. **Enter Description**: Type your validation description in plain English.
-2. Click "Generate Regex" or press enter to generate the regex pattern.
+2. **Generate Regex**: The AI processes your input and generates the appropriate regex pattern.
-3. Test your generated regex by typing a string in the "Test your regex" input field.
+3. **Test Regex**: Use the test string input to verify the regex's functionality.
-4. Copy the generated regex to your clipboard using the copy icon for use in your projects.
+4. **Copy and Use**: Easily copy the regex to your clipboard for use in your projects.

 ## Contributing